Shelter for Refugees (Kenya)

 We are helping provide shelter for refugees and internally displaced people (IDP) in Kakuma, Kenya.

 Need: Hundreds of thousands of Kenyans were displaced by post-election violence in 2007.
-2,000 of these women, children and men are living in the extremely difficult conditions of Canaan (a Kenyan village formerly known as Turkana West IDP Camp in remote northwestern Kenya, on the outskirts of the town of Kakuma town.
+Over 2,000 of these women, children and men are living in the extremely difficult conditions of Canaan (a Kenyan village formerly known as Turkana West IDP Camp in remote northwestern Kenya, on the outskirts of the town of Kakuma town.
 They are in desperate need of shelter.
 While the government and humanitarian agencies focus on caring for the 200,000 refugees in a nearby refugee camp, the basic needs of the IDP go largely unmet.

 Strategy: IAFR is partnering with National Council of Churches, Kenya (NCCK), as they are the humanitarian agency responsible for building refugee shelters in Kakuma camp.
 Funding raised by IAFR for this project is sent to NCCK for the purpose of building shelters in the IDP camp.